Welcome to today's edition of the Rush 24-7 podcast.

 Back after this, stay with us.

-Now I realize I fully realize some of you made me bored with all this Iraq war stuff.
+Now, I realize, I fully realize some of you may be bored with all this Iraq war stuff.

-Because I know that there's burnout on it, and I know that there's a a feeling of uh fatalism that that's that's uh uh wafted over uh much of the country.
+And I know that there's a feeling of fatalism that's wafted over much of the country.

-But I've still just two more things here that I want to mention to you uh and remind you that the surge report from General Petraeus is not due till September.
+But I've still just two more things here that I want to mention to you and remind you that the surge, report from General Petraeus is not due till September.

 Surge is not working.